iankit3/chat_queue/README.md

 ## chat_queue
- - pub/sub using Apache Kafka
+ - A pub/sub using Apache Kafka

 #How to RUN